yrdsb-peths/final-greenfoot-project-LinYinXue/README.md

 - Press 'A' to attack enemies

 **GamePlay/Achivements and scoring**
-There are 3 Achievements for players to obtain.
-Players are to collect weapons as each level is complete.
 There are 5 weapon in total + hidden.